 Dani Mc Kague’s husband has cerebral palsy.
 She says it was a challenge when her children’s daycare centre closed off the parking lot, forcing parents to park further away.
 (Submitted by Dani Mc Kague)

-When she raised this issue with the daycare staff, she was informed that it was mandated by the ministry and they couldn’t do anything about it.
-After contacting her member of provincial parliament (MPP) and discussing matters further with the center’s operators, more spots were eventually reopened in their parking lot.
+After raising her concerns with the daycare staff, she was informed it was a directive from the ministry and that they couldn’t do much about it.
+She then reached out to her member of provincial parliament (MPP) and had further discussions with the center’s operators which resulted in more spots being reopened in the parking area.

 Angela Woodburn, executive director of London Bridge Child Care Services, says parking at some of its locations has been severely limited due to the new Ontario rules.
 (Submitted by Angela Woodburn)

-One operator called London Bridge operates 15 daycares throughout London, Sarnia and nearby areas; they have already set up temporary barriers.
+One operator named London Bridge manages 15 daycares across London, Sarnia and nearby areas.
+They have set up temporary barriers at some locations.

-According to executive director Angela Woodburn, some locations have seen significant restrictions on parking availability but neighboring businesses have been supportive so far by providing additional space for vehicles.
+According to executive director Angela Woodburn, these changes have significantly restricted parking at several sites but local businesses have been supportive by offering additional spaces for parents.

 Source link

-Calandra instructed daycare operators to temporarily close off spaces using pylons or signs while they look for more permanent solutions.
-“Where you do not control the parking spaces adjacent to your facility, you are to connect with your landlord immediately and discuss measures that can be put in place to better protect children at your centre,” read part of his letter directed at them.
-It wasn’t clear right away who would cover the costs for permanent barricades.“It’s just hard if you have two little kids and have to carry one … little kids are excited when the day is over; there are just 1,000 things that can happen and you don’t want them wandering into busier areas filled with cars.”
+Calandra directed daycare operators to temporarily close off certain spaces using pylons or signs while they work on permanent barriers.
+“Where you do not control the parking spaces adjacent to your facility, you are to connect with your landlord immediately and discuss measures that can be put in place to better protect children at your centre,” stated their letter.
+It remains unclear who will be responsible for funding permanent barricades.“We’re working closely with municipalities and landlords just to assess each situation carefully,” Woodburn said.
+“Our focus remains on making thoughtful decisions that support everyone’s well-being within our child-care environment.”
+Woodburn is hopeful that the ministry will clarify long-term requirements soon.
+The has reached out for clarification but did not receive a response before publication time. p> Meanwhile, Mc Kague feels that while these new regulations aim for safety, they overlook considerations for individuals with disabilities and add stress for parents.
+She believesthat span >the ministry should have assessed specific safety needs for each center instead of implementing broad rules.
+“It’s just hard if you have two little kids and have to carry one… little kids are excited when the day is over, span >and there are just 1,I000 things that can happen — you don’t want them near busier areas filled with cars.”

 Source link